 There is concern that current institutional mission statements tend to be too vague and lacking in specificity about the strategic role and direction of the institution under the State's current structure of mission statement development and approval for public senior higher education institutions.
 Without clear and distinct roles for institutions of higher education in the State, institutions may engage in mission creep leading to an overexertion of State resources.
-However, the workgroup thought that establishing a new requirement for operational missions in lieu of mission statements would duplicate current internal practices of an institution.
+However, the workgroup thought that establishing a new requirement for operational missions in lieu of mission statements would duplicate current internal practices of an institution and give MHEC authority in an area traditionally within the autonomy of each institution.
 Workgroup members determined that MHEC's current authority to review mission statements allows MHEC to be more involved and provide more robust comments to institutions when approving or disapproving their four-year mission statement submission.